 + Who do you travel with?
 Can I come with you?

 First of all, aww I would love to take my fans and followers with me!
 But most of my work doesn’t allow me even one guest let alone multiples.
 Usually, I am traveling alone for work.
 For pleasure, I travel with my partner Danté, my mother or my sister slash best friend.
 I do love traveling with other photographers and creatives and if you’d like to hire me in a group, I’d love to hear a proposal for that.
 Use the contact page to send me a proposal.

 + What do you shoot with?

 For all my client work I use professional camera equipment unless a client requests mobile only.
 When I was a wedding and portrait photographer I shot with the Canon 5D MII.
-I’ve also used Sony, Leica, Minolta, Nikon, Olympus and Panasonic cameras.
+I’ve also used Sony, Leica, Minolta, Nikon, Fuji, Olympus and Panasonic cameras.
 For more details, check out my resources page where I regularly update what I am shooting with or what I have shot with, and would recommend.

 + What photo editing apps do you recommend?

 I can only tell you what I use and like.
 Right now on my iPhone I prefer VSCO and Snapseed.
 On my Google Pixel, it’s Snapseed.
 On my desktop, I use Adobe Lightroom and Photoshop.